Wood Frog

 The wood frog is a medium-sized, tan frog with a distinct, dark brown “mask” stripe on each side of the head extending from the snout to behind the tympanum (rounded external ear).
-The general color is pink tan, light brown, red brown, or dark brown.
+The general color is pinkish tan, light brown, reddish brown, or dark brown.
 Scattered small, dark markings may be present on the back, and the hind legs usually have brown or dark brown bars.
 There is a prominent white line along the upper lip.
 The dorsolateral fold (ridge of skin running along each side of the back) is distinct and extends to the groin.
 The belly is white with scattered dusky markings.

 Similar species: Young green frogs (including their bronze frog color morph) can have a similar color, but they lack the distinctive dark brown mask through each eye.